Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Results

-The above results conclusively show that sixth derivative term lead to different quantum phases.
-To firmly identify what causes the change in the entropy by an order, in the rest of this work, we use three quantifying measures --- Ground state fidelity, entanglement spectrum and many-body ground state energy --- and show that this is indeed a QPT.
+The above comparison and results conclusively show that NNN coupling lead to different quantum phases.
+To firmly identify what causes the change in the entropy by an order, in the rest of this work, we use three quantifying measures --- entanglement spectrum, ground state fidelity, and many-body ground state energy --- and show that this is indeed QPT.
+It is important to note that the first measure is numerical while the other two measures are analytical.